This post may contain affiliate links. Please see our disclosure policy.

-Spaghetti sauce recipes for canning are often hard to find, especially if you’re looking for water bath canning recipes.
-It’s hard to know if a recipe is a safe, tested recipe, and with a mix of tomatoes and low-acid veggies, it’s important to use a safe, tested recipe.
-I’ve tracked down every pasta sauce recipe for canning that I can find, all from safe, tested sources.
+Pasta sauce recipes for canning are surprisingly hard to track down, especially if you’re looking for water bath canning recipes.
+It’s tough to know whether a recipe is actually safe and tested, and with a mix of acidic tomatoes and low-acid veggies, using a tested recipe really matters.
+I’ve tracked down every spaghetti sauce and pasta sauce recipe for canning that I can find, all from safe, tested sources.

-Every year, we put up over 50 pints of homemade pasta sauce, using the same classic recipe from the National Center for Food Preservation that I’ve used for the past decade.
-This year, though, I wanted to try something different…but safe pasta sauce recipes for canning can be hard to find!
+Every year, we put up over 50 pints of homemade pasta sauce, using the same classic recipe from the National Center for Home Food Preservation that I’ve used for the past decade.
+This year, though, I wanted to try something different, and safe pasta sauce recipes for canning can be hard to find!

-If you search the internet, there’s no real way to know if a recipe is a tested canning recipe, and that’s especially important when you’re working with something like pasta sauce (or salsa, for that matter).
+If you search the internet, there’s no real way to know if a recipe is a tested canning recipe, and that’s especially important when you’re working with something that has a mix of acidic tomatoes and low acid vegetables like pasta sauce (or salsa canning recipes, for that matter).

-It’s a mix of low-acid ingredients (onions, garlic, etc) and tomatoes, and without the proper acidity, it can be unsafe for canning.
+It’s a balancing act when you’re mixing low-acid ingredients (onions, garlic, etc.) and tomatoes, and without the proper acidity, it can be unsafe for canning.
+I get into the chemistry of this, and exactly how much acid you need to add, in my guide to acidifying tomatoes for home canning.

-I poured over my collection of canning books, and found more than 25 tested recipes for canning pasta sauce (including 18 water bath canning recipes).
+I poured over my collection of canning books and tracked down more than 30 tested recipes for canning pasta sauce, including 19 water bath canning recipes and 11 pressure canning recipes.

 Recipes for Canning Pasta Sauce

 I pulled all of them from reputable book sources, and then did my best to find links to the same tested recipes online.
-Most of the recipes are available online, be it through a university extension website or a food blog.
+Most of the recipes are available online, be it through a university extension website or a safety-focused canning blog.

-Still, there are a few that don’t have live links in the list below, and I’m going to make those my first priority to test and share the recipes with you (coming soon).
-If you know of other safe, tested recipes for canning spaghetti sauce (either water bath or pressure canning), please do let me know in the comments so I can keep this list updated.
+A few don’t have live links in the list below, and those are on my list to test and write up here (coming soon).
+If you know of other safe, tested recipes for canning spaghetti sauce, either water bath or pressure canning, please let me know in the comments so I can keep this list updated.

 Pasta Sauce Recipes for Water Bath Canning

-Believe it or not, there are actually so many spaghetti sauce recipes for water bath canning that I had to break the list up a bit into two groups.
+Believe it or not, there are so many spaghetti sauce recipes for water bath canning that I had to break the list up into two groups.
 Classic recipes, and then adventurous and unique recipes.

 Simple Classic Recipes